seek4science/seek/help/user-guide/adding-assets.md

 title: SEEK User Guide - Adding assets
 layout: page
 ---
-# Adding assets (data, models, SOPs, publications) to SEEK
+# Adding assets (Data, Models, SOPs, Presentations, Documents) to SEEK

 To add a data file to SEEK, select Create from the menu bar, and select the appropriate asset from the drop down menu.